How to Render Lard (Easy Step-by-Step Method for Clean, White Lard)

 What is lard?

-Lard is fat from a pig that has been rendered and is ready to be used for cooking, baking, soap making and skincare products.
+Lard is rendered pork fat.
+When raw pork fat is gently heated, the fat m elts into a liquid and separates from connective tissues and impurities.
+Once strained and cooled, it solidifies into a smooth, white fat used for cooking, baking, frying, and traditional food preservation.
 I use it for baking light and flaky pie crusts, frying chicken, seasoning a cast iron skillet and so much more!

 Aaron and I have rendered animal fats from a bear, cattle and pork.
 If the terminology is a little confusing, just remember tallow comes from sheep or beef fat, lard comes from pig fat.